aws-samples/shopfloor-connectivity/docs/core/tuning-configuration.md

 ---
 ### ScheduleReaderResultsChannelTimeout
-Timeout writing to internal buffer for reading from sources in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the internal buffer when reading from sources.
+The default value is 1000 milliseconds (1 second).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on **ScheduleReader:resultsChannel** and have limited available memory.
+This setting helps ensure reliable data reading while preventing indefinite blocking.

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on ScheduleReader:resultsChannel and available memory is limited

 ---
 ### ScheduleReaderResultsChannelTimeout
-Timeout writing to internal buffer used to send data to aggregation in milliseconds
+Specifies the timeout period (in milliseconds) for writing to the internal buffer that sends data to the aggregation component.
+The default value is 1000 milliseconds (1 second).
+If writing operations exceed this timeout, they will be considered failed.
+You should increase this value if you experience timeout errors on **ScheduleReader:aggregationChannel** and have limited available memory.
+This setting helps ensure reliable data flow to aggregation while preventing indefinite blocking

 **Type**: Int

 Default is 1000

-Increment when getting timeouts on ScheduleReader:aggregationChannel and available memory is limited

 ---
 ### TargetForwardingChannelSize
-Buffer size for internal buffer to forward target data used by chained targets
+Specifies the size of the internal buffer used for forwarding data between chained targets.
+The default value is 1000 items.
+You can increase this value if you experience timeouts on forwarding channels.
+Alternatively, you can decrease it to reduce memory consumption.
+This setting helps balance the throughput of data forwarding between chained targets with memory utilization

 **Type**: Int